itsyeren/data-ham-or-spam/README.md

-## Spam Tanımlama
+## Spam Identification

-Bu alıştırmada, spam e-posta algılama modelini eğiteceksiniz.
-Alıştırma şunları içerir:

-- Metin ön işleme
+In this exercise, we will train a spam email detection model.
+The exercise includes:

+- Text preprocessing
-- Bag of Word vektörleştirme
+- Bag of Word vectorization
-- Multinomial Naive Bayes model eğitimi
+- Multinomial Naive Bayes model training

-Alıştırmaya başlamak için, `jupyter notebook` içinde `01-Ham-or-Spam.ipynb` dosyasını açın ve talimatları izleyin.

-🚀 Sıra sizde!